Throwback Thursday: Five classic Anglo-Welsh Cup finals

-Bath Rugby take on Exeter Chiefs in what is sure to be a hotly contested Anglo-Welsh Cup final at Kingsholm Stadium on Good Friday with a 2.30pm KO.
+Bath Rugby take on Exeter Chiefs in the re-arranged Anglo-Welsh Cup final at Kingsholm Stadium on Good Friday with a 2.30pm KO.

-Josh Lewis was the star as Bath made it past Northampton Saints in the semi-finals, while the Chiefs needed 15 points from Joe Simmonds to beat Newcastle Falcons.
+Josh Lewis was the star as Bath made it past Northampton Saints in their semi-final, while the Chiefs needed 15 points from Joe Simmonds to beat Newcastle Falcons.

-In anticipation of Sunday’s game, we took a look back at five of the best Anglo-Welsh Cup finals in recent seasons.
+In anticipation of Friday’s showpiece, we took a look back at five of the best Anglo-Welsh Cup finals in recent seasons.

 Don’t miss the chance to buy tickets for Bath Rugby v Exeter Chiefs in the Anglo-Welsh Cup.
 Click here to get yours now.